openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 these steps.

 * Make sure that you edit your problem to include a Python script that randomly generates numbers.

+..
 For more information, see :ref:`Use Randomization in a Numerical Input Problem`.
+.. ^^ add back when DOC-2175 gets done - Alison 30 Jul 15

 * Select an option other than **Never** for the **Randomization** setting.